victorianawire/float-test/README.md

 # float-test
-This is a simple website for a band that is supposed to be a practice site for learning about the usage of floats
+This is a simple website that is supposed to be a practice site for learning about the usage of floats